k1jst/newsm-policy/diversity.md

    - Race, Color, Religion, Ancestral Origin, Sex, Disability, Age, Sexual Orientation, Gender Identity or Expression, and Retaliation
      Thew NEWSM further recognises the following status as also protected under Rhode Island Employment Law and prohibits descrimination of any kind on the basis of them:
    - Conviction Status
-     The NEWSM acknowedges that further protections may be extended under the law in the future and hereby incorportates those statuses as protected as well,
+     The NEWSM acknowedges that further protections may be extended under the law in the future and hereby incorportates those statuses as protected as well.

 ### Title II Of The Civil Rights Act (Public Accommodations)